 2.2.
 Documentation: Customer may reproduce and use the Documentation solely as necessary to support Users’ use of the System.

 2.3.
 Consumers.
-Customer shall: (a) provide identifying information for each proposed Consumer and Authorized Agent to Emissary through the System and update such information as soon as it become aware of a change; (b) make no representations or warranties regarding the System or any other matter, to Users or any other third party, from or on behalf of Emissary, and Customer shall not create or purport to create any obligations or liabilities for Emissary.
+Customer shall: (a) upload or provide to Emissary to upload identifying information for each proposed Consumer and Authorized Agent to the System and update such information as soon as it become aware of a change as required by Applicable Law; (b) make no representations or warranties regarding the System or any other matter, to Users or any other third party, from or on behalf of Emissary, and Customer shall not create or purport to create any obligations or liabilities for Emissary.
 Emissary shall have no obligation to provide support or other services or other remedies to Consumers except as provided herein.
 For purposes of clarity, it is understood that Consumers may request not to receive Messages and, with regard to Messages generated through the System those requests shall be addressed as set forth in Section 2.4.
 If a Consumer communicates additional support requests through the System which require Emissary’s assistance, it shall be Customer’s responsibility to advise Emissary of such request and Emissary shall work collaboratively with Customer to help address such request.